WbWbX/BFragmentationAnalyzer/README.md

 * `BFragmentationAnalyzer`: allows to create some simple histograms with the b-fragmentation momentum transfer functions and the number of semi-leptonically decaying B hadrons in the simulation
-* `BFragmentationProducer`: puts in the EDM event two ValueMaps with weights to be used on a jet-by-jet case to reweight the fragmentation function and the semi-leptonic branching ratios of the B hadrons according to the uncertainties
+* `BFragmentationWeightProducer`: puts in the EDM event two ValueMaps with weights to be used on a jet-by-jet case to reweight the fragmentation function and the semi-leptonic branching ratios of the B hadrons according to the uncertainties